xHotShotsx/Typology/Random Notes for Publish.md

 - Content for other typologies.
 - Maybe be more inclusive so it isn't just a wiki; also a random blogpost
 - Cool diagrams.
-- Categoriuse my stuff better (i.e. relation subgroups --> -chotomies --)
+- Categorise my stuff better (i.e. relation subgroups --> -chotomies --> space --> page)